 Assistive Technologies, 5th Edition

 Master the assistive strategies you need to make confident clinical decisions and help improve the quality of life for people with disabilities.
-Based on the Human Activity Assistive Technology (HAAT) model developed by Dr. Cook, Assistive Technologies: Principles & Practice, 5th Edition, provides detailed coverage of the broad range of devices, services, and practices that comprise assistive technology.
-This new essentials text offers a systematic process for ensuring the effective application of assistive technologies — and focuses on the relationship between the human user and the assisted activity within specific contexts.
-It features over 30 new photos and illustrations, as well as updated chapters and case studies that reflect current technology.
+Based on the Human Activity Assistive Technology (HAAT) model developed by Al Cook, Sue Hussey and Jan Polgar, Assistive Technologies: Principles & Practice, 5th Edition, provides detailed coverage of the broad range of devices, services, and practices that comprise assistive technology.
+This new text offers a systematic process for ensuring the effective application of assistive technologies — and focuses on the relationship between the human user and the assisted activity within specific contexts.
+It features over 30 new photos and illustrations, as well as, updated chapters and case studies that reflect current technology.

 - Human Activity Assistive Technology (HAAT) framework locates assistive technology within common, everyday contexts for more relevant application.